Making Weather Maps Using the GeoNames Weather Web Service

 Currently, the _url_contents attribute value is challenging to interpret.
 We will use the JSONFragmenter transformer to extract information from this JSON list attribute, making this information more accessible for further processing.
 This transformer will split the attribute into separate features based on the value of the JSON Query parameter.

-Click on the gear icon of this transformer to see its parameters.
+Click the gear icon for this transformer to view its parameters.
 In particular, note the value of the JSON Query parameter:

 json["weatherObservations"][*]